mahdi-shafiei/tpu-recipes/inference/trillium/JetStream-Maxtext/Llama-4-Maverick-17B-128E/README.md

     --dry-run=client -o yaml | kubectl apply -f -
     ```

-2. Convert the checkpoint from PyTorch to Orbax
+2. Convert the checkpoint from Hugging Face to Orbax
-    This job converts the checkpoint from PyTorch format to JAX Orbax format and unscans it for performant serving.
+    This job converts the checkpoint from Hugging Face format to JAX Orbax format and unscans it for performant serving.
 This unscanned checkpoint is then stored in the mounted GCS bucket so that it can be used by the TPU nodepool to bring up the JetStream serve in the next step.

     ```bash
     cd $RECIPE_ROOT